 By this measure, Tokyo provides the highest returns in relation to bonds and has started to be favored by more adventurous investors who understand the singular character and risks of Japanese real estate markets.
 New York too provides some compelling gross yield levels which have encouraged and increased investor interest.
-Taking Market Temperature

-, Savills identifies Hong Kong, Shanghai and, most notably, Mumbai residential real estate values as looking most vulnerable to correction.
+In 12 Cities, Savills identifies Hong Kong, Shanghai and, most notably, Mumbai residential real estate values as looking most vulnerable to correction.
 New York and Sydney look to be markets with greatest scope for growth, while London and Dubai residential prices appear on the higher side of average, particularly the cities' prime markets, but are still some way off the hottest cities.

 "Non-prime mainstream housing stock is now an attractive buy for investors," says Barnes.
 "On a world stage, London's mainstream values look cool, while Dubai and Hong Kong look more fully valued.
 We now expect that secondary and even tertiary markets in our world cities could offer superior growth compared to prime over the next five years."

 As the tapering and eventual demise of quantitative easing takes effect, the global growth in asset prices will inevitably slow.
 We expect to see rental growth and capital growth eventually realign.

 With bond yields and interest rates likely to rise soonest in Asia, rather than the industrialized West, it is in this region that we expect to see the most stress in overstretched markets in the short term.